Our Community Impact Fund

 Collectively, these initial projects will save their beneficiaries an estimated $600,000 over their lifetime and eliminate 950 tons of greenhouse gas emissions.
 Currently, two more projects are underway to serve additional low-income households and a local new business startup.

 “These first projects have been such a great success, we felt it was important to promote this idea to create an even bigger impact.
-We feel there is a much bigger potential and desire for local individuals to support clean energy projects that measurably create benefits in their community,” said Jim Merriam, CEO.
+We feel there is a much bigger potential and desire for local individuals to support clean energy projects that measurably create benefits in their community,”

 While the fund is primarily focused on solar projects in 2019, the longer-term goal is addressing the “energy burden” transportation and housing put on low-income individuals and our environment.
 Low-income households suffer a disproportionate energy burden, defined as the percentage of gross household income spent on energy costs.

 This new fund builds off Norwich Solar’s deep experience in supplying solar to schools, towns, businesses, and non-profits.
 Norwich Solar Technologies co-founder Troy McBride will oversee the fund, aligning investors with projects.